inputoutputcode/mia-server/README.md

 ## The Game

-The rules are pretty simple.
+In the bar, the rules are pretty simple.
 As you can imagine it just needs a dice cup and two dices.
-The looser needs to drink, announcing wrong numbers gets more complicated.
+The loser has to drink, the announcement of the correct numbers becomes more complicated later in the night.
-In a team event, it's recommended to play for the high score.
-The people watch how their bots are performing on a dashboard.
-It works at it best when a projector shows the result data in real time.
+With the game server, small teams develop bots to compete.
+The people watch how their bots are performing live on a dashboard.
+It works at it best when a projector shows the scoring data in real time.

 ### Game Mode